-Ethiopia, an ancient that country has unique cultural heritage, rich history and remarkable biodiversity.
+Ethiopia, an ancient country has a unique cultural heritage, rich history and remarkable biodiversity.
 The fascinating history goes back to 3,000 years during the reign of King Solomon and Queen Sheba.
-The world 4th-holliest Islamic city, mediaeval rock-hewn churches of Lalibela and Gheralta, ruined palaces and temples, castles of Gondar and the oldest human fossil excavated anywhere in the world.
+The world 4th-holiest Islamic city, mediaeval rock-hewn churches of Lalibela and Gheralta, ruined palaces and temples, castles of Gondar and the oldest human fossil excavated anywhere in the world.

 The rugged but beautiful mountains – Siemen and Bale, the spectacular rift valley, the awesome volcanic landscape of the Danakil Depression are just a few to mention.